 JPSG was able to sponsor two panels at this year’s meeting:

 The first one is “Transformation of Japanese Politics: Institutional Changes and Policies” (Thu, August 29, 8:00 to 9:30am, Hilton, Fairchild East) and the second is “Changing Party-Voter Linkages in Japan” (Thu, August 29, 10:00 to 11:30am, Hilton, Jay).
 We hope that you can make it!

-As always, We want to remind you that we collect resources for teaching about Japanese politics, which you can find here.
-If you have a syllabus, an updated syllabus, or other resources to share, please send Michael Strausz an email.
+In addition to these announcements, we collect resources for teaching about Japanese politics, which you can find here.
+If you have a syllabus, an updated syllabus, or other resources to share, please share them in a reply to this email.

 Kenneth Mori McElwain, University of Tokyo